 ISEE Vocabulary: How to Ace the Verbal Reasoning Section

 The most effective way to expand your vocabulary is to establish a consistent study routine.
-Below are tips to help you to learn new words and to ultimately help you succeed on the Verbal Section.
+Below are some tips to help you build your “word toolbox” and to ultimately help you succeed on the Verbal Reasoning section.

 Start Early

-The ISEE may include words you’re not familiar with, so you’ll want to learn as many words as possible.
-Learning new words can take quite a bit of time, so it’s best to start early so that you can learn and practice new words and their definitions.
+The ISEE may include words you don’t typically use or read, so it’s important to familiarize yourself with as many words as possible before the test.
+Since learning new words can take time, it’s best to start early so you have ample opportunity to learn and practice new words and their definitions.

 Complete Verbal Practice

-Taking practice tests is the best way to familiarize yourself with the ISEE, so the best way to familiarize yourself with the Verbal Reasoning Section is to take a practice test.
-Practice tests are a great way to improve your word recognition in a timed setting.
+Taking practice tests is the best way to familiarize yourself with the ISEE, and the same applies to the Verbal Reasoning section.
+Practice tests are an excellent way to improve your word recognition in a timed setting.

-After taking a practice test, spend some time reviewing your results.
-Note any words that you didn’t know and create a list of each word and its definition.
-Review the list and rewrite words you struggle to remember.
-Handwriting these words facilitates remembering better than typing!
+After completing a practice test, take some time to review your results.
+Identify any words that you had trouble with, and create a list including each word and its definition.
+Review the list and rewrite any words you struggle to remember.
+Handwriting helps reinforce memory more effectively than typing!

 Study Flashcards Routinely

-One of the best ways to learn new words is to make flashcards.
-Write the word on one side and the definition on the other.
-Make sure to only have one word and definition per card.
-You can practice by looking at the word and saying the definition, or by looking at the definition and saying the word.
+One of the most effective ways to learn new words is to make flashcards.
+Write the word on one side and the definition on the other, ensuring that each card only contains one word and its definition.
+You can practice by looking at the word and recalling the definition, or by looking at the definition and recalling the word.

-For words that are harder to memorize, create a separate stack and work on these words more often.
+For words that you find more difficult to memorize, create a separate stack and review those words more often.
 Practice with your flashcards for 5-10 minutes each day.
-Shorter, more frequent practice sessions are more effective than a few longer sessions.
+Shorter, more frequent practice sessions are more effective than longer, less frequent ones.

-Pro Tip: Have someone quiz you on your flashcards!
+Pro Tip: Have a family member or friend quiz you on your flashcards!

 Incorporate Words Into Your Vocabulary

-After you learn a new word, don’t forget to use it!
-Using new words, especially ones that are difficult to remember, is a highly effective way to practice.
-Find a way to describe your environment with these words, or write out a sentence that includes the words.
-You can also record yourself using the words so that you can become familiar with their sound and their context.
+After learning a new word, try to apply it in your everyday life!
+Using new words, especially those that are hard to remember, is a highly effective way to practice.
+Find a way to describe your environment with some of these new words, or write out a sentence that includes the words.
+You can also record yourself using the words so that you can become familiar with their sounds in context.

 Use Mnemonics

-Mnemonic (nuh·maa·nik) devices are techniques used to memorize words.
-They can be an image, a formula, a rhyme, associations, a pattern of letters—anything other than the word itself–that can help you remember the word.
-Mnemonics make it easier to learn and retain new words.
-Below are a few mnemonic examples:
+Mnemonic (nuh·maa·nik) devices are techniques used to memorize new words.
+They can be images, formulas, rhymes, associations, patterns of letters—anything other than the word itself–that will help you recall the word.
+Mnemonics make it easier to learn and retain new vocabulary.
+Below are a few examples of mnemonics:

 Vocab Word Definition Mnemonic Word in a Sentence